Chapter 1 - Arrival

 "No sir, just fine, just in a bit of a hurry, so..."
 The sailor cut him off.
 "Come on son.
 I've seen hurry and I've seen gettin' away from sumpin.
 Looks like you'se doin the gettin' away part."
 The sailor's voice changed from bothered to concerned.
 Why would some stranger be concerned at all about a street urchin, running from something or not?
 Perhaps he thought he might get some reward for catching him?
 Rishmond considered running but suddenly changed his mind.
 "A gang is after me.
 You know how it is on the street.
 They think I owe them something I don't and I just don't want to take a beating if I don't have to mister."

-Rishmond bolted for the edge of the quay, if he could make it into the tide tunnels and the sewers beyond, he could easily lose these men there and make his way to the edge of town and out to the caves near the old church.
+Rishmond bolted for the edge of the quay, if he could make it into the tide tunnels and into the sewers beyond, he could easily lose these men there and make his way to the edge of town and out to the caves near the old church.
 Unlikely they would follow him that far.
 He heard the shouts of the two men up the dock as they began pursuit.
-The sound of rope and a metallic click he could not identify was followed by the feel of heavy ropes wrapping quickly around his lower legs, the heavy metal balls on the ends slamming against his shins and calves followed by his body and head hitting the ground.
+The sound of rope and a metallic click he could not identify was soon followed by the feel of heavy ropes wrapping quickly around his lower legs, the heavy metal balls on the ends slamming against his shins and calves followed by his body and head hitting the ground.
 Stunned, it took him several seconds to understand what had just occurred.
-Rishmond struggled to turn over and sit up to untangle himself from the ropes around his legs.
+He struggled to turn over and sit up to untangle himself from the ropes around his legs.
 He didn't get far before he was roughly tackled to the ground again, the backside of his head striking the ground as hard as his forehead had a second ago.
 The two big men were on him, pinning his arms, kneeling on his chest, forcing the air from his lungs.
 The last thing he remembered was the short, older man standing over him, lighting his pipe.

 Service aboard a cargo ship wasn't nearly as bad as many things he'd endured before.
 The captain was definitely hard, and not at all fair, but Rishmond learned quickly to accomplish tasks before he was told and then get out of site if he could.
 He didn't expect praise or reward and he didn't receive any, even though he put in twice the work of most of the young deckhands.
 His actions did save him half the lashings though.